fohrloop/wakepy/docs/source/technical-details/wakepy-mode-lifecycle.md

     USER_CODE
 ```

 This will put the Mode into *Active* or *Activation Failed* state through the intermediate *Activation Started* state.
-If the code is set to *Activation Failed* state, the sub-Action *Action on Fail* occurs (See: {numref}`fig-mode-activity-diagram`).
+If the code is set to *Activation Failed* state, the *Action on Fail* occurs (See: {numref}`fig-mode-activity-diagram`).
 This action may be an exception or a warning.

 (activating-a-mode-note)=
 ````{note}